sudoharun/dotfiles/README.md

 ## How to install

-Before starting, I would like to mention that `install.sh` and `post-install.sh` are deprecated in favour of `install.py`.
+-Before starting, I would like to mention that `install.sh` and `post-install.sh` are deprecated in favour of `install.py`-

 ### Arch Linux installation
 Because I am lazy, I just use the `archinstall` script.
 Here is how I do it on my laptop: